domRiddle/ASF/IPC.md

 Starting with version 3.0, ASF offers http-based inter-process communication that can be used to communicate with the process.
 This is offered as an alternative to already existing steam chat communication.

 IPC is always executed with `SteamOwnerID` permissions, which is `0` by default.
 In order to use it, you should set `SteamOwnerID` to the proper non-zero value.
-Default value will make IPC work, but not authorizing any client to execute any command.
+Default value will make IPC work, but not authorizing any client to access web interface.
 For more info about `SteamOwnerID`, visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.

 ---